 Paris Opera Ballet

-Pierre Boulez 'Anthèmes 2, for violin and electronic music'
+Pierre Boulez 'Anthèmes II, for violin and live electronics'

 Computerised music by Andrew Gerzso and Gilbert Nouno of IRCAM

 Originally danced by

 Léonore Baulac, Jérémie Bélingard, Audric Bezard, Vincent Chaillet, Mathieu Ganio, Marie-Agnès Gillot and Laura Hecquet

 Premiere date and venue